awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-cloudwatch-events.md

 1. In the navigation pane, choose **Rules**\.

-1. Choose the rule that you want to add a target to\.
+1. Choose the rule to which you want to add a target\.

 1. Choose **Actions**, and then choose **Edit**\.